cysouw/diathesis/text/c02_structure.md

 - [@last b], *in* antipassive: changing the cut object *Nagel* from accusative to prepositional object, see [@sec:prepositions-in-antipassive].
 - [@last c], possessor raising: changing the possessor of the cut object *Patient* from adnominal genitive into dative, see [@sec:prepositions-possessor-of-location-to-dative-experiencer].
-- [@last d], resultative: adding a new accusative object *Schlitz* as the result of the cutting, see [@sec:prepositions-partitive-free].
+- [@last d], object exchange: adding a new accusative object *Schlitz* as the result of the cutting, see [@sec:prepositions-partitive-free].
 - [@last e], adjunct addition: adding an optional instrument *Fräser*, see [@sec:prepositions-comitative-intrumental].
 - [@last f], instrument anticausative: turning the instrument *Fräser* from prepositional phrase to nominative, see [@sec:prepositions-transitive-conciliative].